Puddingel/Adaptive-IK-Based-Locomotion-System-for-Articulated-Hand-Characters/README.txt

+Bachelor Thesis - IK-Based Locomotion System for Hand Characters

 1. npm install
-2. Falls nötig npm audit fix
+2. (if necessary) npm audit fix
 3. npm run dev

-Um das GUI nutzen zu können muss an das Ende der URL "/#debug" gehängt werden.
-Dann muss die Seite manuell neu geladen werden.
+In order to access the GUI you need to add "/#debug" to the URL and manually reload the page